ElementalCognition/glucose/readme.md

 |Enc-Dec | Spec |**72.5** | **73.8** | **70.5** | **81.1** | **71.7** | **73.9** | **79.3** | **80.2** | **86.6** | **66.9** |
 |Enc-Dec | Gen | **66.4** | **68.5** | **69.8** | **76.8** | **68.6** | **67.6** | **73.0** | **77.0** | **86.8** | **57.5** |

+## Replicating Results
+To replicate the results in the tables above using our pretraied models, data, and scripts, go to the folder linked under _scripts_ above and follow the instructions.

 ## GLUCOSE Data Only
 The structure data from crowd workers is available [here](https://comoltd.sharepoint.com/:u:/s/Glucose/EU0IJE1sT9JCgOe7YU60x-0BI24M7E9BFfknfSq-GwAnHA?e=LhGsp9)